 ESD occurs when electricity from a boat or a dock "leaks" into the water around it.
 A person in the electrified water can experience anything from a mild tingling to a shock that passes through the body with enough force to cause muscular paralysis, causing the person to drown.
 It typically occurs in fresh water rather than sea water because sea water conducts electricity better than fresh water.
 (Electrical current looks for something to flow through.
 In salt water, it can flow through the salt.
 In fresh water, there is nothing.
 However, it can pass through a human body that's in the water.
 If there's enough current passing through the body, things can go horribly wrong in a hurry.
 In salt water, the current flows around you, not through you.)

-According to Boating1 magazine, at least eight deaths were attributed to faulty boat and dockside wiring in 2012.
+Since 1986, there have been at least 98 reports of drownings caused by electric shock, but many more people survive or sustained injuries because of it.
+It’s difficult to compile statistics since many incidents are never reported.
 Many more fatalities listed as drowning were likely caused by ESD.
 In the past, it's been difficult to determine exactly how many drownings have occurred due to electric shock because an autopsy won't reveal signs of ESD.

 Prevention for Swimmers

 There's no way to tell if the water you're getting ready to jump into is electrified just by looking at it, and most people don't know they should check it or even how to check it.
 The best thing you can do to keep yourself safe is to stay out of the water around a dock or marina that may be electrified.
 If you are already in the water and feel a tingling sensation, resist the urge to swim towards the dock.
 Instead, head for a shoreline at least 100 yards from the dock and yell for others not to go in the water.
 If you see someone in the water who needs help, follow the U.S. Army's advice: reach, throw, row—but don't go.

 Prevention for Boat and Dock Owners